dennis-akar/Minesweeper-AI/README.md

 In the event that no trivial tile can be flagged or opened, we have two methods: for nearby unknown tiles and for remaining not-nearby unknown tiles.

-Nearby method is to go through every numbered tile, count number of empty tiles around it, and divide the number of the numbered tile by the number of empty tiles.
+Nearby method is to go through every numbered tile, count number of unknown tiles around it, and divide the number of the numbered tile by the number of unknown tiles.
 This gives us the probability that the unknown tiles will be a bomb.

 The found probability value is assigned to the unknown tiles nearby the